 Pure fat has a very high energy content, or about 9 calories per gram.
 This amounts to about 4,100 calories per pound of pure fat.

 However, body fat is not just pure fat.
-Body fat consists of fat cells, called adipocytes, which also contain some fluids and proteins in addition to fat.
+Body fat consists of fat cells, called adipocytes, which also contain fluid and protein in addition to fat.

-Bottom Line: Body fat is mixed with fluid and protein.
-Therefore, its composition and calorie content is not the same as pure fat.
+Body fat is mixed with fluid and protein.
+Therefore, its composition and calorie content are not the same as pure fat.

-In 1958, a scientist named Max Wishnofsky concluded that the caloric equivalent of one pound of body weight lost or gained was 3,500 calories (3).He based his conclusion on the scientific evidence available at the time.
-Decades later, his result has been cited thousands of times in the media and scientific literature ( 4, 5, 6, 7).
+In 1958, a scientist named Max Wishnofsky concluded that the caloric equivalent of one pound of body weight lost or gained was 3,500 calories (

-It's basically become common knowledge that one pound of body fat contains 3,500 calories.
+It’s basically become common knowledge that one pound of body fat contains 3,500 calories.
 But is it really true?
-Let's attempt to find out.
+Let’s try to find out.

 In general, we can assume that:

 - Pure fat contains 9 calories per gram.

 - Body fat tissue is 87% fat.